ihanick/anydbver/README.md

 ## Advanced Installation

 If you are able to run LXD on your linux server, there is no need to run additional virtual machines.
-Anydbver can re-use your LXD installation and run withou vagrant.
+Anydbver can re-use your LXD installation and run without vagrant.

 ```bash
 # Specify LXD profile.
 It's important on servers with shared lxd environment